The new space economy — 66 companies across 10 countries, $626B in 2025

 Constellation deployment demand; Vulcan and New Glenn ramping into NSSL Phase 2.
 8% CAGR

-Segments reconcile to the 2025 Space Foundation total ($546B).
+Segments total $546B; Space Foundation reports $626B (Δ -12.8%).
 Proportions indexed forward from SIA State of the Satellite Industry Report 2024 (calendar 2023) using Novaspace segment-growth indices.

 Space companies organized by region — click any company for a full profile